Robust excitation of C-band quantum dots for quantum communication: Time Filtering

 \subsection{Time filtering for QKD}

-Fig.~\ref{fig:timefiltering} (a)-(b) shows the resulting brightness and purity as function of the window widths $\tau_{\text{A}}$ and -- for comparison -- as function of excitation power.
-To asses the impact on a QKD implementation, we compute the $S\!K$ over distance and optimize for the $S\!K$ by tuning either $\tau_{\text{A}}$ or the pump power at each step (see Fig.~\ref{fig:timefiltering} (c)).
+Supplementary~Note~\ref{fig:timefiltering} (a)-(b) shows the resulting brightness and purity as function of the window widths $\tau_{\text{A}}$ and -- for comparison -- as function of excitation power.
+To asses the impact on a QKD implementation, we compute the $S\!K$ over distance and optimize for the $S\!K$ by tuning either $\tau_{\text{A}}$ or the pump power at each step (see Supplementary~Note~\ref{fig:timefiltering} (c)).
 For simplicity, we restrict the analysis to a fixed detuning $\Delta\lambda=\SI{1.5}{\nano\meter}$.

 While both methods perform similar for short to medium distances, we find an improvement of rate at large distances if time filtering is applied.
 Interestingly, the enhanced $S\!K$ at high loss is attributed not to the improvement of purity but to a reduction of brightness and, even more important, reduction of dark-count probability.
 For the optimal filter window at \SI{200}{\kilo\meter}, $\tau_{\text{A}}=\SI{0.2}{\nano\second}$, the purity is in fact lower than for power-tuning but the simultaneous decrease of dark counts to $Y_0(\tau_{\text{A}})=2.4\cdot10^{-8}$ -- almost two order of magnitudes lower than unfiltered -- preponderates.
-As discussed in Appendix~\ref{sec:ExtendendAnalysis}, the $S\!K$ at long distances is ultimately given by the multi-photon population $p_{\text{m}}$ and dark-count probability $Y_0$ where $p_{\text{m}}$ is not just affected by the purity but also the brightness (see Eq.~\ref{eq:S_pm_bound}).
+As discussed in Supplementary~Note~\ref{sec:ExtendendAnalysis}, the $S\!K$ at long distances is ultimately given by the multi-photon population $p_{\text{m}}$ and dark-count probability $Y_0$ where $p_{\text{m}}$ is not just affected by the purity but also the brightness (see Eq.~\ref{eq:S_pm_bound}).

 However, we remark that such a short filter window requires a modulator with $>10\,$GHz bandwidth and would introduce significant loss at all distances.
 Alternative routes to decrease $Y_0$ include the technological advancement of SNSPDs in the long run and -- already feasible today -- the optimization of their biasing.
 Reducing the bias current (or voltage, depending on the model) of the SNSPDs affects the detection efficiency but will also lower the dark-count probability.
 This approach is especially appealing for long-distance communication and can be employed in combination with the power and detuning optimization of photon-number statistics in LA excitation.